Choosing the Right Propane Tank Size for Your BTU Load

 Diesel generators typically come with a lower upfront equipment cost compared with propane generators of similar size.
 Diesel engines are widely used for heavy-duty applications and have been the traditional choice for standby power in hospitals, data centers, and industrial facilities.

-However, fuel cost and long-term operational expenses often change the equation.
+However, fuel cost and long-term operational and maintenance expenses change the equation.

 Diesel prices can fluctuate significantly due to global oil markets, refining capacity, and transportation costs.
-In contrast, propane pricing is historically more stable and less volatile, particularly for businesses supplied through bulk propane contracts (U.S. Energy Information Administration, 2024).
+In contrast, propane pricing is known to be more stable and less volatile, particularly for businesses supplied through bulk propane contracts (U.S. Energy Information Administration, 2024).

-From a pure energy standpoint, diesel contains about 137,000 BTUs per gallon, while propane contains roughly 91,500 BTUs per gallon (U.S. Energy Information Administration).
-This means diesel has higher energy density and may produce more power per gallon.
+From a pure energy standpoint, diesel contains approximately 137,000 BTUs per gallon, while propane contains roughly 91,500 BTUs per gallon (U.S. Energy Information Administration).
+This means diesel has higher energy density.

 However, several operational costs narrow the gap:

-• Diesel generators typically require more frequent maintenance
+• Diesel generators require more frequent and a greater level of maintenance

-• Diesel fuel degrades over time and must be replaced or treated
+• Diesel fuel degrades over time and must be replaced or treated, whereas propane does not deplete or expire

-• Propane systems often have lower service and fuel management costs
+• Propane systems require lower service and fuel management costs

 Bottom line: